- Renovation of building exterior

-St. Timothy Community Church in Gary, Indiana, stands at the corner of 25th and Grant, a beacon of hope and light in a neighborhood that’s marred by economic hardship and gang violence.
+St. Timothy Community Church in Gary, Indiana, stands as a beacon of hope and light in a neighborhood that’s marred by economic hardship and gang violence.
 Although the church’s exterior design and location create an inviting presence in the community, church leaders wanted the building’s interior to convey this same sense of welcome for all ages.

 Unfortunately, St. Timothy’s previous renovation with a different builder in 2000 was coming apart at the seams.
 The sanctuary and community center had been built on slag, a waste product created during ore refinement and left behind by the old steel mills.
 As the slag mixed with ground water, over time it caused the floor in the sanctuary and community center to buckle.
 As the floor pushed up, the walls pushed out, doors were no longer square, and the ceiling tiles fell out of their holders.